obiwankenoobi/JS-for-humans/lib/asyncByDesign.md

 # Async by design
 Have you ever asked yourself what is the difference between Node.js and other programming languages?
-Well for starters - Node is not a programming language is runtime environment for Javascript.
+Well for starters - Node is not a programming language.
+It's runtime environment for Javascript applications.

 > Runtime describes software/instructions that are executed while your program is running, especially those instructions that you did not write explicitly, but are necessary for the proper execution of your code.